 - Lessons in resilience—a distinctive focus on teaching resilience and compassion in coursework and extra-curriculars, cultivating nurses who understand that self-care is key to safe, high-quality care and professional longevity

 - Global opportunities—at multiple sites across three continents, CNLs may take part in sustained global engagement to learn, conduct research and mentor others

 - Affordability—RN to CNL students may be eligible for tuition benefits from their hospital systems

-- Interprofessional learning—course content is deepened as students regularly collaborate and practice across professions—including work with medical students, physicians, respiratory therapists, PTs and OTs, social workers, and chaplains—through UVA’s interprofessional education hub, the Center for ASPIRE
+- Interprofessional learning—course content is deepened as students regularly collaborate and practice across professions—including work with medical students, physicians, respiratory therapists, PTs and OTs, social workers, and chaplains—through UVA’s interprofessional education hub, the Center for Interprofessional Collaborations

 To be considered for the CNL for RN, applicants must:

-- Have a BSN degree, ADN degree, or diploma from a regionally accredited school (ADN and diploma-prepared applicants must also have a BA/BS degree in another discipline from a regionally accredited institution)
+- Have a Bachelor's degree and an ADN degree, or diploma from a regionally accredited school

 - Have a minimum cumulative undergraduate GPA of 3.0 (on a 4.0 scale)